adnidor/supreme-rotary-phone/doc/source/database.rst

 Database Structure
 ==================

 SRP uses one database with the following tables.
-For most tables here there is a corresponding class in :doc:`helpers`.
+For most tables here there is a corresponding class in :doc:`files/helpers.py`.

 devices
 -------